glowkeeper/booleanIteration/presentation/iteration.md

 # Loops

-In programming, iteration is often referred to as ‘looping’, because when a program iterates it ‘loops’ through steps.
+In programming, iteration is often referred to as _looping_, because when a program iterates, it _loops_ through steps.
 Programming languages implement iteration using statements like `for` and `while`.

 ```javascript
 while (true) {